pyrotek45/avon/tutorial/FEATURES.md

 @file.txt {{{" ... "}}}  # triple-brace template (open_count = 3)
 ```

-Why this design?**
+**Why this design?**

-When your template output contains curly braces (JSON, HCL, Lua, Python, etc.), you need a way to distinguish:
+When your template output contains curly braces (JSON, CSS, Lua, Nginx, etc.), you need a way to distinguish:
-- **Literal braces in the output** (e.g., `{` for Lua tables, JSON objects)
+- **Literal braces in the output** (e.g., `{` for Lua tables, JSON objects, CSS rules)
 - **Interpolation braces** (e.g., `{variable_name}` to substitute values)

-By allowing multiple opening braces, you can choose a delimiter that requires **minimal escaping** for your specific use case.
-It's like regex escaping, but actually sane.
+By choosing a higher delimiter level, braces with fewer than that count become literal.
+No escaping needed.

-How it works:**
+**How it works:**

-Interpolation uses exactly the same number of leading braces as the template opener:
+Interpolation uses exactly the same number of braces as the template opener:

 ```
 @single.txt {"Value: { 1 + 2 }"}        # interpolation with { }